ConfusedReal/Cascade-A-GenAI-Study-Companion/README.md

 - **Course Dashboard**: Manage your courses and syllabus effortlessly.
 - **Detailed Statistics**: Track your study habits with visual insights.

-## License
-This project is licensed under a custom license - see the [LICENSE](https://github.com/ConfusedReal/Cascade-A-GenAI-Study-Companion/blob/main/LICENSE.md) file for details.

 ## Contact
 For any queries or support, please open an issue on this repository or contact us at dayal700007@gmail.com or saanvisharma004@gmail.com.

 ## Thank You
-We hope you enjoy using CASCADE as much as we enjoyed developing it.
-Thank you for installing CASCADE!
 We are excited to be part of your academic journey and help you achieve your goals.